smohadjer/grid/README.md

 ====

 ## Usage
-Load "grid.css" or "grid.min.css" from dist folder in your HTML or past below CDN link:
+Load "grid.css" or "grid.min.css" from dist folder in your HTML or use following link for testing:

 ```html
 <link href="https://rawgit.com/smohadjer/grid/master/dist/grid.min.css" />